 Attendance is critical for this class.
-Most (but not all) Tuesdays you will be doing negotiation exercises out of class and attendance will not be taken.
-Submitting your negotiation results/Self Evaluation for that day's exercise will count as attendance on exercise days.
-Most Thursdays we will meet as a class, and you will sign an attendance sheet.
-During our Thursday classes we'll, typically, first review that week's exercise and results, and after that we will discuss the assigned reading (the theory that you will thereafter be expected to apply in future negotiations).
-If we have a Zoom class, I will take the attendance.
+Most (but not all) Mondays you will be doing negotiation exercises out of class and attendance will not be taken.
+However, submitting your negotiation results/Self Evaluation for that day's exercise will count as attendance on exercise days.
+Most Wednesdays we will meet as a class and you will sign an attendance sheet.
+During our Wednesday classes we'll, typically, first review the exercise from earlier that week, and then discuss the assigned reading (the theory that you will thereafter be expected to apply in future negotiations).
+If we have a Zoom class, I will take attendance.
 From time to time, you'll be given a link to watch a recording of a guest lecturer along with some questions/a worksheet to complete.
 Attendance for those days will be counted when you turn in a passable response to the worksheet, on time.

-Since we meet together so few times, you CANNOT HAVE MORE THAN 2 UNEXCUSED ABSENCES WITHOUT PENALTY.
+Since we meet so few times, you CANNOT HAVE MORE THAN 2 UNEXCUSED ABSENCES WITHOUT PENALTY.
 Each day missed, starting with the 3rd absence, will result in a .10 reduction in one's total points.
-(Exceptions will be made for injury, illness, or for good reason.
-If you contact me ahead of time [or as soon as practicable] I do and will grant excused absences for injury, illness, or other commitments.)
+Exceptions will be made and I will grant excused absences for injury, illness, or for good reason.
+Just contact me ahead of time (or as soon as practicable).
 You will also be counted absent on any day that you are not prepared/haven't read before class.
-Granted, I won't know this unless there is a quiz or if you can't answer questions in class-but trust me, your professors can usually tell when you haven't read for class.1
+Granted, I won't know this unless there is a quiz or if you can't answer questions in class-but trust me, your professors can usually tell when you haven't read for class.

 All days that are designated as a "LAB" period on the schedule are reserved for you to negotiate if you wish to.
-PLEASE KEEP this class time EVERY TUESDAY clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
-I will always be available for questions about an exercise during Tuesday class times so feel free to text or call me with any questions then.
+PLEASE KEEP this class time EVERY MONDAY clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
+I will always be available for questions about an exercise during Monday class times so feel free to text or call me with any questions then.
 Email is fine too but I don't get (or want notifications) and may not see or be able to respond immediately to emails.